microprediction/endersgame/endersgame/attackers/README.md

 $$ E[x_{t+k}] \approx x_t $$

 The attacker’s need only *occasionally* signal whether the future value will deviate upward or downward from the current point.
-This is useful in scenarios where the attacker attempts to exploit trends or patterns for profit or performance measures.
+This is useful in scenarios where the attacker attempts to exploit trends or patterns for profit.
 However, it is also useful much greater generally, as a means of performing ongoing analysis of prediction model residuals in any application in any industry.

 ## Key Responsibilities of an Attacker